70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Amalfi Coast is one of Europe’s most stunning and diverse coastlines, with a rugged landscape, quaint fishing villages, and beautiful beaches.

 The Amalfi Coast is a UNESCO World Heritage Site and represents the epitome of Mediterranean beauty.
 It has inspired writers, poets, and artists for centuries, and it’s easy to see why.
-Visitors can expect to be entranced by the coastline’s natural beauty, with its cliffs, bays, and turquoise waters.
+Expect to be entranced by the coastline’s natural beauty, with its cliffs, bays, and turquoise waters.

 When visiting the Amalfi Coast, some must-see attractions include Amalfi’s town, the colorful village of Positano, the ancient ruins of Pompeii, and the scenic hilltop town of Ravello.